Subscribe to our mailing list

 Outside of major cities, security on public transport is limited, including on railways.

 When using taxis or rickshaws, use official taxi ranks, pre-booked taxis or a verified app.
-Ride-hailing services like Uber and Ola are also widely available in India.
+Ride-hailing services like Uber, Ola and Rapido (for motorbikes) are also widely available in India.
 You may find however that the drivers will ask for a higher price than that shown on the app.
 You may have to haggle.
 There are multiple taxi stands outside Arrivals at Kolkata Airport.
 Some can only be booked via App.
 Help-Line taxis is analogue and in our experience works fine.

 Buses, patronized by hundreds of millions of Indians, are convenient in that they serve almost every city of any size.
 However, they are often driven fast, recklessly and without consideration for the rules of the road.
 Accidents are quite common.